 Sales reps should use their CRM system to document the questions and challenges that leads typically bring up during their introductory meetings.
 Going forward, reps can reference that information to anticipate upcoming questions and set first-call agendas.

 Even if a deal seems inevitable, it’s critical that sales reps continue guiding a lead through the final stages.
-Easing up on a potential customer towards the bottom of the sales funnel can cost you a hard-earned win.
-Instead, usher your leads across the finish line by using the ASK process:
+Easing up on a prospective customer toward the bottom can cost you a win that’s been the culmination of a lot of people’s hard work.
+Instead, usher your potential buyers across the finish line by using the ASK process:

 - Secure a commitment.
-Remind the lead of what they stand to gain, and offer to answer any lingering questions.
+Remind them of what they stand to gain, and offer to answer any lingering questions.

 - Keep your relationship alive.
-Even if they ultimately say no, be sure to follow-up with that lead at a future date.
+Even if they ultimately say no, be sure to follow up with them at a future date.
 They may come around if their situation changes down the road.
-And if not, they still might offer valuable insight into how you can improve your sales process.
+And if not, they still might offer valuable insight into how you can improve the customer experience for future clients.

-If you actively engage your lead, you increase the chances of conversion and establish a potentially fruitful, long-lasting relationship.
+If you actively engage your prospects, you increase the chances of conversion and establish a potentially fruitful, long-lasting relationship.
 In some cases, those relationships can prove even more profitable than the initial deal.

-For many B2B, SaaS, and subscription-based businesses, the sales funnel doesn’t really end with the purchase.
-Once a lead becomes a customer, the sales rep turns their focus towards retention.
+For many B2B, SaaS, and subscription-based businesses, the sales process doesn’t really end with the purchase.
+Once a prospect becomes a customer, the sales rep turns their focus towards retention.
 Reps need to keep in touch with customers to make sure they’re still satisfied and to identify potential upsell opportunities.

 Even if you’re not concerned with customer churn, almost all companies benefit from repeat business.
-Holding on to a loyal customer is always cheaper and easier than acquiring a new one.
+Holding on to a loyal customer with proper customer retention strategies is always cheaper and easier than acquiring a new one.
 Happy customers are also more likely to provide referrals.

 Sales reps should continually check in with existing customers by sending out surveys and follow-up emails.
 Try to find out what they like (and don’t like) about your product or service.
 If the relationship is strong enough, consider asking for a customer testimonial.
 You can also sweeten the pot by offering discounts or other rewards to customers who refer friends or post online reviews.

-You can enhance every stage of the sales funnel with CRM technology.
-A software solution like Zendesk Sell can help you automatically capture and score leads, schedule and personalize email campaigns, and document all prospect and customer interactions.
-Our sales CRM also helps you guide and track potential buyers as they graduate from leads to customers.
+You can enhance every stage of your sales funnel with sales technology and automated sales funnel tools.
+A software solution like Zendesk Sell, for example, enables you to automatically capture and score leads, schedule and personalize email campaigns, and document all prospect and customer interactions.
+With automated pipeline tracking, Zendesk Sell also helps you guide and track potential buyers as they graduate from leads to paying customers.
 It even provides funnel reports and countless metrics so you can measure and refine your process over time.